Economics I: Microeconomics

 Content

-• to judge the possible effects of economic policy measures on the behavior of economic agents (in simple decision problems),
+• to judge the possible effects of economic policy measures on the behavior of economic agents (in simple decision problems) and possibly propose alternative measures.

-• to analyze as a participant of a tutorial simple economic problems by solving written exercises and to present the results of the exercises on the blackboard,
+• to analyze as a participant in a tutorial simple microeconomic problems by solving written exercises and presenting the results of the exercises on the blackboard.

 • to become familiar with the basic literature on microeconomics.